 Quality and Costs of Primary Care in Europe (QUALICOPC) 2011-14

 Funded by the European Commission, awarding €62,000.
 Key contact: Dr Coral Sirdifield.

-This study, which involves over 30 countries in Europe, North America and Australasia, aims to investigate which aspects of the structure and organisation of primary care are the most important in promoting service quality and equity while minimising costs.
-A team from CaHRU, led by Professor Niro Siriwardena, are running the UK section of this study, which involves recruiting 220 practices from across the East Midlands and South Yorkshire region.
-Each practice will be asked to complete a fieldworker questionnaire, a GP questionnaire, and questionnaires on patient values and experiences.
+This study, which involved over 30 countries in Europe, North America and Australasia, aimed to investigate which aspects of the structure and organisation of primary care were the most important in promoting service quality and equity while minimising costs.
+Dr Coral Sirdifield and the team from CaHRU led by Professor Siriwardena, conducted the UK section of this study, which involved recruiting 220 practices from across the East Midlands and South Yorkshire region.
+Each practice was asked to complete a fieldworker questionnaire, a GP questionnaire, and questionnaires on patient values and experiences.
 Through this we hope to increase understanding of the variety of ways in which primary care is structured and organised in these regions, and to increase understanding of patients’ experiences of accessing primary care services and which aspects of care they particularly value.

 Early Prediction and Prevention of Obesity During Childhood (EPPOC) 2007-9

 Funded by the Burdett Trust, awarding £49,966.
 Key contact: Professor Niro Siriwardena